JV Article: Drilling advances understanding of gold system at Frotet in Quebec - Canadian Mining Journal

 On the other side of the continent, Kenorland is ramping up exploration in Alaska.

-The company has recently kicked off a 4,000-metre initial diamond drill program on the Healy Project in the Goodpaster District of Alaska near the world-class Pogo gold mine owned by Northern Star Resources (ASX: NST).
+The company has recently kicked off a 4,000-metre initial diamond drill program on the Healy Project in the Goodpaster District of Alaska near the world-class Pogo gold mine owned by Northern Star Resources

 The drilling is designed to test multiple large-scale gold in soil anomalies which were initially identified by Newmont in 2012 and 2013.
 Kenorland optioned the project from Newmont in 2018 and has conducted multiple exploration programs since then to refine drill targets.